Choudenshi Bioman

-Choudenshi Bioman (超電子バイオマン, Chōdenshi Baioman) is a Japanese tokusatsu science fiction television series; Toei Company's eighth installment in the Super Sentai metaseries.
-Its 51 episodes aired on TV Asahi from February 4, 1984, to January 19, 1985, replacing Kagaku Sentai Dynaman and was replaced by Dengeki Sentai Changeman with a movie being released during the show's initial run.
+Choudenshi Bioman (超電子バイオマン, Chōdenshi Baioman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the eighth installment of Super Sentai.
+Directed by Nagafumi Hori, it stars Ryōsuke Sakamoto, Naoto Ōta, Akito Ōsuga, Yuki Yajima, Sumiko Tanaka, Michiko Makino, Hikaru Kurosaki, Munemaru Kōda, Hirohisa Nakata, Yōko Asuka, Yukari Oshima and Strong Kongo.
+It aired from February 4, 1984 to January 19, 1985, replacing Kagaku Sentai Dynaman and was replaced by Dengeki Sentai Changeman.

-It is the first Super Sentai series to have two females in the main five as well as the first Super Sentai series to have a female Yellow Ranger.
-It was also the last series to have a Ranger change mid-season.
 The international English title is listed by Toei as Bioman.
-In the Philippines, Bioman was aired on ABS-CBN from 1987 to 1988 and in France on Canal+ in 1985, dubbed in English and French respectively.

 Synopsis

 The once prosperous Planet Bio (バイオ星, Baio-sei) is destroyed after a world war erupted over the use of a scientific discovery called "Bio Particles".
 The Planet Bio Peacekeeping Alliance (バイオ星平和連合, Baio-sei Heiwa Rengō), which sought to use Bio Particles for peaceful purposes, sends the giant robot Bio Robo and an assistant robot named Peebo to prevent the same tragedy from happening on Earth.
 Bio Robo arrives in 15th century Japan, where it showers Bio Particles on five young individuals.
 Five centuries later, the descendants of these individuals, infused with Bio Particles, are chosen by Peebo and Bio Robo to become the Bioman team to protect the Earth from the Neo-Empire Gear, an organization led by mad scientist Doctor Man.